 Did you know that 4 out of 5 car seats are used incorrectly?
 With all the different shapes and styles of car seats it’s so easy to miss a step here or there.
 Sometimes a car seat just doesn’t fit well with some cars or trucks.
 And sometimes our seat belts just don’t buckle as tightly as they should, which is normal after the wear & tear they go through in our busy lives.
 We can help!
 We can help you fit your seat snugly in your car and make sure you are comfortable knowing you have all the latches, harnesses, etc connected correctly for your child’s safety.

-- Under 8 years old and between 40 – 80lbs: must be secured in a federally approved child restraint system (a forward-facing child safety seat or a booster seat).
+- Under 8 years old and between 40 – 80lbs: must be secured in a forward-facing child safety seat or a booster seat.

 - Between 8 yrs and 18 yrs (and over 4’ 9” tall): must be secured by a vehicle seat belt (if the child can sit in the seat with the belt fitting properly).

 - And for children under 12 years old and less than 100 lbs.: must be properly secured in the rear seat of the vehicle, if possible.